 It is notable that the GX8 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 10D does not offer wifi capability.
+In contrast, the 10D does not provide wifi capability.

 Studio photographers will appreciate that the Canon 10D (unlike the GX8) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 10D and the GX8 have been discontinued, but can regularly be found used on eBay.
 The 10D was replaced by the Canon 20D, while the GX8 was followed by the Panasonic GX9.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 10D Manual (free pdf) or the online Panasonic GX8 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon 10D or the Panasonic GX8 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.